JD-dev227/JD-dev227/README.md

 - 👋 Hi, I’m @JD-dev227
-- 👀 I’m interested in Web Developeing and maybe
+- 👀 I’m interested in programming applications, web developeping
 - 🌱 I’m currently learning software Developemnt at MCAST
-- 📫 How to reach me jdmc@gmail.com
+- 📫 How to reach me jdmc.buhagiar@gmail.com

 <!---
 JD-dev227/JD-dev227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.